MaillPierre/ResearchTeamProjectFinder/README.md

     - [ ] Scan papers abstract in search for repositories URLs
   - CrossRef
     - [ ] Scan papers abstract in search for repositories URLs
+  - General
+    - [ ] multithreading of independant treatments

 ## Data